vivmk/techaware/content/posts/2020-09-06-burp-suite-pro.md

   `java -javaagent:BurpSuiteLoader_v2021.2.1.jar -noverify -jar burpsuite_pro_v2021.2.1.jar`

 - Go to `File > Save As...` and open the folder you extracted earlier.
 Save the file there as: `BurpLoader.bat`.
-Remember to select `All Files` in the `Save as type` option.
+Remember to select `All Files` in the `Save as type` option as shown:
-- Now whenever you want to open Burp Suite, just double click on your `BurpLoader.bat` file as shown:

   ![BurpLoader Bat File](https://techaware.netlify.app/img/2020-09-06-bat.png)

+- Now whenever you want to open Burp Suite, just double click on your `BurpLoader.bat` file.

 ---